Anal Cancer

 Structures of the anus

 The inner lining of the anal canal is the mucosa.
 Most anal cancers start from cells in the mucosa.
-Glands and ducts (tubes leading from the glands) are found under the mucosa.
+Glands and ducts (tubes leading from the glands) are under the mucosa.
 The glands make mucus, which acts as a lubricating fluid.

 The cells of the anal canal change as they go from the rectum to the anal verge: